Killing Repetition

-In polite company, when people say, “Avoid doing such-and-such,” what they really mean is, “Never do that or you’re wretched filth.”
-Recall the magician’s creed, “Never repeat a magic trick.”
+In polite company, when people say, “Avoid doing such-and-such,” what they really mean is, “Never do that, or you’re wretched filth.”
+Recall the magician’s creed: “Never repeat a magic trick.”
 Notice it doesn’t say, “Avoid repeating a magic trick.”
 This is because magicians are smart.
-Speaking of magic, I’ll bet you a white rabbit magicians hate YouTube.
+Speaking of magic, I’ll bet you a white rabbit that magicians hate YouTube.
 They should not put their work there because it does not enforce a one-view-per-user limit.
 I am guilty of watching a magic trick on that website twenty times until I discover its secret.
 Afterward, I feel disappointed in myself for killing the magic.
-Notice in the previous paragraph I mentioned the name YouTube only once, and subsequently referred to it as, “there,” “it,” and “that website.”
+Notice in the previous paragraph that I mentioned the name YouTube only once and subsequently referred to it as “there,” “it,” and “that website.”
 Authors are magicians who create entire worlds using only words.
 Down with the impious dotards who incant, “A picture is worth a thousand words.”
 Bah on them because words are wroth a thousand pictures.
 Writers, just like magicians, should not repeat anything.
 Not words, phrases, techniques, metaphors, sentence lengths, or any other literary contrivance.
 You’ve heard of “extreme sports?”
 Clichés are “extreme repeats.”

 Recall the phrase, “You only live once.”
 So does your prose.

-You cannot use ignominious more than once in a novel no matter how much you love the word.
+You cannot use ignominious more than once in a novel,

-If you never repeat anything, you’ll soon run out of the commonplace and will be forced to live in the rare and priceless.
+run out of the commonplace and will be forced

 How about Johann Sebastian Bach?
 If you study his works, notably The Well-Tempered Clavier, you’ll quickly realize he rarely repeated a melodic phrase or harmonic mechanism without variation.
 Everywhere you look, great art provides vibrant, fresh combinations.